How to Get Private Mortgage Insurance (PMI)

 ---|---|

-Check Home Equity | Ensure you have 20% equity or more |
+Check Home Equity | You need at least 20% equity to cancel PMI |

-Contact Your Lender | Request cancellation when eligible |
+Contact Your Lender | Request cancellation in writing |

-Automatic Cancellation | PMI drops at 22% equity (if not sooner) |
+Automatic Cancellation | Happens at 22% equity if you’re current on payments |

-Get an Appraisal (if needed) | Some lenders require updated home value |
+Appraisal (if needed) | Some lenders ask for a new home value |

 Alternative Options to Avoid PMI